icapps/tree-house-errors/README.md

 ### ValidationError

-extends from ApiError with a preset of status code 400 and INVALID_INPUT as error.
+Extends from ApiError with a preset of status code 400 and INVALID_INPUT as error.

 ```javascript
 throw new ValidationError(); // or